 Appadurai revisited the topic in a follow-up essay, “The Thing Itself” (2006), in which he directly addresses the art object.
 A curated assemblage of “momentary” and “volatile” materials, the artwork is an innately fragile, temporal thing—but it’s “the tear in the canvas, the crack in the glass, the chip in the wood, the flaw in the steel” by which the artwork’s life becomes manifest, he says.

 And in Vo’s artworks, made from worn fabrics and broken things, there is a vitality.
 Ascend the Guggenheim’s rotunda galleries and you’ll encounter object after object, many of which appear random and bizarre—but it quickly becomes clear that there’s a method to his madness.
-Amid all of Vo’s scattered things there is a common theme: that people are fluid and faceted creatures, shaped by a network of forces more powerful than the individual.
+Amid all of Vo’s scattered items there is a common theme: that people are fluid and faceted creatures, shaped by a network of forces more powerful than themselves.

 “Vo’s installations dissect the power structures, cultural forces, and private desires that shape our experience of the world,” writes curator Katherine Brinson.
 “His work addresses themes of religion, colonialism, capitalism, and artistic authorship, but refracts these sweeping subjects through intimate personal narratives—what the artist calls ‘the tiny diasporas of a person’s life.'”
 Indeed, much of Vo’s work is tied to political and military history, which informs most of the works on view at the Guggenheim.